-Moving my office from home to an RV
+Moving my office from our home to an RV

 A few months after working from home, Julie and I were enjoying the fact that we had created a lifestyle that freed up more personal time.
 It also allowed both of us to be home together during the day.
 Definitely better work-life balance.
 We started to think about what else we wanted to create for our future, and that’s when we started envisioning more travel in the years ahead.
 I remembered one of our other employees across the USA saying they were working from a family member’s lake house that week.

 If you have been following us for a while, you know the rest of that story.
 And how we made the transition from our home to living and working from a dedicated office space in our RV.
 At first, I told very few people, but after two years on the road, I felt comfortable to talk about it when I was featured in a company newsletter, which made it pretty widespread knowledge.
 Senior leadership were mostly very supportive.
 Some even enjoyed living vicariously through me as they had worked from RVs in the past when doing consulting work, but not as regular employees.

 We needed to make internet connectivity a high priority because I had regular meetings and was expected to be online and reachable from 8-5 Central Standard Time (CST).
 I would sometimes work more.
 But I’ve always held very strong boundaries for work-life balance and rarely worked more than 50 hours in a week, usually holding close to 40 hours.
 Recognized for performing very well remotely, I was frequently offered promotions and accolades for my performance.